 On Saturday, Senate Majority Leader Harry Reid unveiled his 383 page manager's amendment to H.R.
 3590, the Senate's health care reform legislation.
 The Senate voted 60-40 early this morning to cut off debate on a manager's amendment to sweeping healthcare legislation, clearing the way for final passage on Christmas Eve.

 I oppose Senator Reid's "compromise" plan.
 I am concerned that the only thing this plan will compromise is Kansans' access to health care.
 This bill would turn our health care system on its head and gamble with millions of American lives and one-sixth of our economy.
 My greatest disappointment with these developments is the crass, unprincipled actions of elected officials.
 It appears that senators have obtained special treatment and favors in return for their votes.
 Congress should be about developing good public policy - not a place where votes are garnered in return for political favors.
 To vote for a plan because of promises and preferential treatment is wrong and irresponsible.
 I am also opposed to provisions in the Senate plan that would reverse more than 30 years of federal law banning the government funding of abortion.
 I am deeply disappointed that Senate Democrats ignored the loud bipartisan message from the House that expressly prohibited federal funding of abortions in health care reform legislation.
-Click here to read my full statement explaining my opposition to this plan.

 If the Senate passes a reform measure by Christmas, the bill still must go to a conference committee of senators and members of the House of Representatives, which passed H.R.
 3962, Speaker Pelosi's health care reform bill, on November 7th without my support.